Alfresco/docs-alfresco/insight-engine/latest/using/sql/index.md

 ### Nested Boolean Predicates

-SQL predicates can be combined with Boolean operators AND, OR and NOT and nested with parenthesis.
+SQL predicates can be combined with Boolean operators `AND`, `OR` and `NOT` and nested with parenthesis.

 ```sql
 SITE = ‘MySite’ AND `cm_content.mimetype` = 'text/plain'